AdamRatcliffe-TomTom/tomtom-navigation-js/README.md

 ### Event handling using window.postMessage()

-The navigation component uses the `window.postMessage()` method to communicate state changes to other PCF components.
-To listen for events dispatched by the component add an event listener to the `window` for the "message" event e.g.
+To listen for events dispatched by the component using `window.postMessage()` add an event listener to the `window` for the "message" event e.g.

 ```
 window.addEventListener(